leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/visual_effects/blur.rst

    Blur Visual Effect.

 Use Depth of Field
-   When enabled, the blur effect uses the focal plane distance of the actual camera to calculate the object bluriness.
+   When enabled, the blur effect uses the focal plane distance of the actual camera to calculate the object blurriness.
 Only available in camera view.

 Size
    Control the blur scale in pixels on the X and Y axis.